Operational clarity for daily work

 Daily or Scheduled Cleaning

-Daily room cleaning in hotels is performed according to the priority sequence established in the SOPs.
+Daily room cleaning follows the priority order set in the SOPs.

 Cleaning Vacant Rooms - CELLYPSO